 Deputy Commander Capability and Air Member for Personnel and Capability

-The Air Member for Personnel (AMP) is the senior Royal Air Force officer who is responsible for personnel matters.
-He is in charge of all aspects of recruiting, non-operational flying and ground training, career management and welfare.
+The Air Member for Personnel and Capability (AMP&C) is the senior Royal Air Force officer who is responsible for personnel and capability matters.
+He is in charge of all aspects of RAF capability, recruiting, training, career management and welfare.